Education

 How should I separate business and personal finances?

-Always use a business checking account, business credit card, and separate bookkeeping software (like QuickBooks or Xero).
-This keeps your LLC or S-Corp compliant and simplifies tax filing.
+Use a business checking account, business credit card, and separate bookkeeping software (like QuickBooks or Xero) to help maintain clear separation between business and personal finances and to support accurate record keeping for tax purposes.

 How much should I save in a business emergency fund?